 November 2007.
 Demolished a wall between the church and Pilkington Room and installed acoustic panels which can be slid back to give an extra 80 seats.

 As at June 2015 we have over 350 members on the church roll; 200 plus children come through our door weekly.
 Many organisations within and outside our church use our facilities and we are pleased to share what we have.
 We are here for the community of Rayleigh.
-Our new Minister, Rev. Scott Williamson, his wife Anjanette and two children joined us earlier this year.
+Our new Minister, Rev. Scott Williamson, his wife Anjanette and two children joined us in 2015.
 We are excited about our future and what God has in store, not only for our church but also for the town of Rayleigh.

 Many thanks to Val Byford for researching and writing this article.